 8. Sign off

-+ If there’s a tight deadline please respond quickly
++ If a deadline is tight, please respond quickly.

-+ Highlight changes to deadlines and views as soon as possible
++ Highlight changes to deadlines, views or anything else as soon as possible.